uio-carpentry/2020-01-24-python/README.md

 ## Creating a Repository

-1. Log in to GitHub.
+0. Log in to GitHub.
     (If you do not have an account, you can quickly create one for free.)
     You must be logged in for the remaining steps to work.

+1. If you are not yet a member of uio-carpentry yet: ask carpadmin@swcarpentry.uio.no to invite you as a member: https://github.com/uio-carpentry

 2. Go to <a href="https://github.com/new/import" target="_blank">GitHub's importer</a>.

 3. Paste the url of this repo as the old repository to clone:
     <https://github.com/carpentries/workshop-template>.

-4. Select the owner for your new repository.
+4. Select uio-carpentry as the owner for your new repository.
-    (This will probably be you, but may instead be an organization you belong to.)
+    (If needed, it is possible to transfer ownership to uio-carpentry later.)

 5. Choose a name for your workshop website repository.
-    This name should have the form `YYYY-MM-DD-site`, e.g., `2016-12-01-miskatonic`,
+    This name should have the form `YYYY-MM-DD-site`, e.g., `2016-12-01-uio`,
     where `YYYY-MM-DD` is the start date of the workshop.

 6. Make sure the repository is public.